SpectraL519/cpp-gl/docs/gl/architecture.md

     >
     > Because a property-less vertex descriptor is essentially just a wrapper around an ID, there is zero overhead to using it instead of a raw ID, and it will never invalidate when new elements are added.
     >
-    > This means that performing operations like the following is completely safe:
+    > This means that performing operations like the following are completely safe:
     > ```cpp
     > const auto v1 = graph.add_vertex();
     > const auto v2 = graph.add_vertex();